bytewax/bytewax/docs/examples/cart-join.md

 `FAIL HERE` in the input, but you could imagine that Kafka consumer breaks or the VM is killed or something else bad happens!

-We've also built up very valuble state in our stateful map operator and we don't want to pay the penalty of having to re-read our input all the way from the beginning to build it back up.
+We've also built up very valuable state in our stateful map operator and we don't want to pay the penalty of having to re-read our input all the way from the beginning to build it back up.
 Let's see how we could have implemented state recovery to allow that to happen in the